OpenXmlDev/Open-Xml-PowerTools/README.md

 - Splitting DOCX/PPTX files into multiple files.
 - Combining multiple DOCX/PPTX files into a single file.
 - Populating content in template DOCX files with data from XML.
-- High-fidelity conversion of DOCX to HTML.
+- High-fidelity conversion of DOCX to HTML/CSS.
+- High-fidelity conversion of HTML/CSS to DOCX.
 - Searching and replacing content in DOCX/PPTX using regular expressions.
 - Managing tracked-revisions, including detecting tracked revisions, and accepting tracked revisions.
 - Updating Charts in DOCX/PPTX files, including updating cached data, as well as the embedded XLSX.